Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the person refuses to get the intensive treatment needed, he/she might be willing to start with outpatient services.
 This may be the first step in the right direction.
 It is important that you not blame yourself for the person's behavior or decision to use alcohol or other drugs.

-Information on local Twelve-Step groups can be obtained by calling the following numbers:
+Information on local Twelve-Step groups can be obtained by calling the following numbers or websites:

 Answering "yes" to any of these questions may indicate a problem with drug or alcohol use.
 If you are concerned, call and ask about your options for treatment services.